Hotels.com: Advertising

 Ed Helms voiced the character "Smart" in Hotels.com advertisements.
 In 2012, the character was changed from clay animation to CGI.
 The company's advertising slogan was originally "Smart.
 So Smart" before being changed to "Be Smart.
 Book Smart".

 In 2014, Smart was eventually replaced by "Captain Obvious" who is portrayed by actor Brandon Moynihan.
 Captain Obvious makes self-evident comments with the aim of communicating that Hotels.com is the obvious choice.
 The campaign was devised by the ad firm Crispin Porter + Bogusky.
 Moynihan said in an interview "Hotels.com has a great self awareness and they're not afraid to push the envelope with the crazy stuff I get to do as Captain Obvious".
 Notable advertisements include one where he runs for president, a La La Land inspired ad and an ad where Captain Obvious meets his future self.
 In 2018, Captain Obvious featured in Channel 4's ad blocking campaign.
 In 2019, Captain Obvious appeared as a DJ in an episode of Four Weddings and a Funeral.

-Starting in the 2018-19 season, Hotels.com became the official global sponsor of UEFA Champions League and the UEFA Super Cup along with Expedia.
-In December 2020, it signed a partnership with the National Basketball Association, and it was named as the Official Travel Partner of the NBA.
-In 2023, it became a multi-year sponsor of Arsenal's men's and women's teams.

-A new mascot, an anthropomorphic bell named Bellboy, was introduced in 2025.
-Billed as the first 'spokesbell', he promotes savings and tools on Hotel.com's app.